Fear conditioning: NMDA receptors and glutamate

+In addition to glutamate, dopamine is involved in fear conditioning and extinction.
+Dopamine neurons in the ventral tegmental area, substantia nigra pars compacta, and dorsal raphe nucleus play a critical role in forming, consolidating, and retrieving fear-related memories.
+The amygdala is involved in the initial expression and acquisition of fear, while dopamine receptor activation in the medial prefrontal cortex and striatum works to link fear expression to CS.

 Epigenetics

 Conditioned fear may be inherited transgenerationally.
 In one experiment, mice were conditioned to fear an acetophenone odor and then set up to breed subsequent generations of mice.
 Those subsequent generations of mice also showed a behavioral sensitivity to acetophenone, which was accompanied by neuroanatomical and epigenetic changes that are believed to have been inherited from the parents' gametes.

 Across development

 The learning involved in conditioned fear, as well as the underlying neurobiology, changes dramatically from infancy, across childhood and adolescence, into adulthood and aging.
 Specifically, infant animals show an inability to develop fear associations, whereas their adult counterparts develop fear memories much more readily.

 Previous research has indicated that adolescents show hampered fear extinction learning compared to children and adults.
 This finding may have clinical implications, as one of the most widely used treatments for anxiety disorders is exposure based therapy, which builds on the principles of fear extinction.
 The exact mechanisms underlying the developmental differences in fear extinction learning have not yet been discovered, although it has been suggested that age related differences in connectivity between the amygdala and medial prefrontal cortex can be one of the biological mechanisms underpinning the developmental change in fear extinction learning.